Wooden Warrior

 Wooden Warrior is a wooden roller coaster located at Quassy Amusement Park in Middlebury, Connecticut, United States.
 The coaster was designed and built by American wooden coaster designer The Gravity Group.
-Despite the coaster's small size, it has been well received by enthusiasts for its air time.
-The coaster features Gravitykraft's Timberliner trains and was the first wooden coaster to use such trains.
+Wooden Warrior features a 45 ft drop, with a maximum speed of 35 mph and a total track length of 1239 ft.
+The coaster features Gravitykraft's Timberliner trains, and was the first wooden coaster in the United States to use such trains.
+Despite the coaster's small size, it has been well received by enthusiasts for its air time and thrilling experience.